wshobson/wshobson/README.md

 - [Unlocking the Power of AI: Transform Your Trading Strategy](https://sethhobson.com/2024/10/unlocking-the-power-of-ai-transform-your-trading-strategy/)
 - [Elevate Your Trading: Integrating Custom Data with OpenBB Terminal Pro](https://sethhobson.com/2024/08/elevate-your-trading-integrating-custom-data-with-openbb-terminal-pro/)
 - [Introducing Capital Companion: A New Approach to AI-Assisted Trading](https://sethhobson.com/2024/09/introducing-capital-companion-a-new-approach-to-ai-assisted-trading/)

-### 📫 Let's Connect!

-Feel free to reach out if you want to collaborate on a project, discuss technology, or just have a chat about software architecture and AI!